River carpsucker: Lifecycle

 During breeding season, small tubercles can be observed on the body of the male.
 Reproduction typically occurs during late spring, in large spawning groups.
-The female can spawn more than once per year, and usually releases more than 100,000 eggs.
+A female can release more than 100,000 eggs.
 The eggs are typically adhesive and demersal with a diameter of about 1.7 to 2.1 mm, and they typically hatch within eight to 15 days.
-To spawn, the temperature of the water must be 18.3 to 19.1 C, and spawning ends around the beginning of summer when water temperatures begin to rise.
+To spawn, the temperature of the water is typically around 18.3 to 19.1 C, and spawning ends around the beginning of summer when water temperatures begin to rise.
 They exhibit no parental care; instead, they broadcast their eggs onto the sand and then leave them.
 The lifespan of river carpsucker can span decades, much like other long-lived catostomids.
-River carpsucker lifespans approaching 50 years are evident.
+River carpsucker lifespans approaching or exceeding 50 years are evident.
 They are schooling fish and will often be found in large groups.

 Relationship with people

-The river carpsucker currently has no established management plans even though they are declining in Colorado, are sometimes caught by commercial fisherman for food, and are increasingly being targeted by modern bowfishing for sport killing.
+The river carpsucker currently has no established management plans but they are declining in Colorado, are sometimes caught by commercial fishers for food, and are increasingly being targeted by modern bowfishing for sport killing.
 Despite these trends they are not yet officially considered a game species.
 However, they are in large abundance in a few areas in their range.
-They are very plentiful in Elephant Butte Reservoir and Caballo Lake in New Mexico.
+They are plentiful in Elephant Butte Reservoir and Caballo Lake in New Mexico.
 They also can be affected by humans; their population begins reducing rapidly with the introduction of toxins into their habitat.
 The world record for the species stands at 13.4 lb caught by bowfishing in North Dakota in 2021.